AdobeDocs/commerce-testing/src/pages/guide/svc/index.md

 ---
-group: testing
-title: Running Semantic Version Checker
+title: Semantic Version Checker | Commerce Testing
-functional_areas:
-  - Testing
-  - test
+description:
 ---

+# Semantic Version Checker

 Executing the Semantic Version Checker is a simple process, but it requires an external tool.

-### Running Semantic Version Checker on local changes
+## Run on local changes

 To run the Semantic Version Checker on local changes: